mroosmalen/nanosv/README.md

 pid_flag = 0.80
 # Filter flag: Gap, if the median GAP is higher than specified by this parameter
 gap_flag = 100
-# Filter flag: CIPOS|CIEND, if the CIPOS|CIEND is lower or higher
+# Filter flag: CIPOS|CIEND, if the CIPOS|CIEND bigger than specified by this parameter
-ci_flag = 20
+ci_flag = 30
 ```

 #### Ancillary files that can be used for running NanoSV:
 To estimate a coverage increase or decrease near predicted breakpoint-junctions, the average coverage across a putative deletion or duplication interval is compared to the distribution of coverage across random positions in the reference sequence.
 This calculation is only performed if `depth_support = True` in config.ini.
 A default bed file is provided that contains 1,000,000 random positions on the hg19/GRCh37 human genome reference.
-The file format is standard BED format (chr<TAB>startpos<TAB>endpos).
+The file format is standard BED format (chr\<TAB\>startpos\<TAB\>endpos).